ansible/ansible/docsite/rst/intro_windows.rst

        CertificateThumbprint
        AllowRemoteAccess = true

-In the above example we are able to authenticate with the Windows host using
+In the above example we are able to authenticate with the Windows host using:

 - Basic (local accounts only)
 - Kerberos (domain accounts only)